hkust-taco/superf/README.md

-# POPL 2024 Artifact for: When Subtyping Constraints Liberate: A Novel Approach to First-Class-Polymorphic Type Inference
+# POPL 2024 Artifact for When Subtyping Constraints Liberate: A Novel Approach to First-Class-Polymorphic Type Inference

 This document follows the structure prescribed in https://popl24.sigplan.org/track/POPL-2024-artifact-evaluation.